toscawidgets/tw2.core/docs/design.rst

 **Validation Errors**

+When there is an error, all fields should still be validated and multiple errors displayed, rather than stopping after the first error.

 When validation fails, the user should see the invalid values they entered.
 This is helpful in the case that a field is entered only slightly wrong, e.g. a number entered as "2,000" when commas are not allowed.
 In such cases, conversion to and from python may not be possible, so the value is kept as a string.
 Some widgets will not be able to display an invalid value (e.g. selection fields); this is fine, they just have to do the best they can.

-When there is an error, whether valid fields could potentially normalise their value, by converting to python and back again.
-It was decided to use the original value in this case, although this may become a configurable option in the future.
+When there is an error is some fields, other valid fields can potentially normalise their value, by converting to python and back again (e.g. 01234 -> 1234).
+However, it was decided to use the original value in this case.

 In some cases, validation may encounter a major error, as if the web user has tampered with the HTML source.
 However, we can never be completely sure this is the case, perhaps they have a buggy browser, or caught the site in the middle of an upgrade.
-In these cases, validation will produce the most helpful error messages it can, which may just be "Your form submission was received corrupted; please try again."
+In these cases, validation will produce the most helpful error messages it can, but not attempt to identify which field is at fault, nor redisplay invalid values.

 **Required Fields**